Boston College Logo

 Boston College Emblem

-The academic and athletic logos of Boston College share similarities: they both use the same colors.
-Both use the main colors of the university – gold and burgundy in several shades.
-However, regarding imagery, the logos are naturally different because they have different applications and concepts.
+The academic and athletic logos of Boston College share a color scheme.
+Both use the university’s main colors, gold and burgundy, in several shades.
+However, in terms of imagery, the logos are naturally different because they have distinct applications and concepts.

 For the logo lettering, the designers chose Scala, Boston College’s official font since the 1990s.
 It is based on the humanistic styles of Renaissance typography and emphasizes the university’s Western origins and Roman Catholic roots.